projects carried out

 Think Thin / 2e etappe,begin - koelkast 6Think Thin – 2nd stage, begin / performance and installation with refrigerator, light boxes, resin, wood, paper / 4x6x2m / 1996

 In the second stage the image in the shop window – the fridge – is slowly stripped down.
 Part after part is removed.
 First the hard outer layer, then the soft middle layer and then the harder inner layer.
 One part per day is removed.
-The parts that have been removed are placed on the side of the shop window.
+The parts that have been removed are placed on the side in the shop window.

 Think Thin / 2e etappe,midden - overzicht